COPPA compliance, CARU compliance, and contextual ads

 - Implement a way to determine if the user should receive personalized ads.
 How you do this is up to your discretion.

-- Communicate the COPPA status of each user to Unity by implementing the nonbehavioral metadata API.
+- Communicate the age-restricted status of each user to Unity by implementing the nonbehavioral metadata API.

 - Rebuild your application.

-- In the Monetization dashboard, navigate to your project settings, then the Privacy settings section, and set the Game-level COPPA designation to This app is directed to children under the age of 13, and Is this a Mixed Audience Game? to Yes.
+- In the Monetization dashboard, go to your project settings, then the Privacy settings section, and set the Game-level age designation to This app is directed to children, and Is this a Mixed Audience Game? to Yes.

 Third-party mediation customers